tamu-edu/it-cloud-docs/src/cps/email/faq.md

 # FAQ

 ```admonish info
 This site is a work in progress and will be updated regularly.
 Please check back frequently for updates.
 ```

 ## Why are these changes necessary?

 Email providers like, Gmail and Yahoo are implementing stricter sender guidelines.
 These guidelines follow best practices and aim to reduce the amount of fraudulent spam and phishing messages that make it into user's inboxes.
-Aditionaly, these guidelines will likely become standards for all email providers and senders.
+Additionally, these guidelines will likely become standards for all email providers and senders.

 ## When are these changes needed?